Trek highlights

 ➡ Mental training is also an important part of Manaslu Circuit trek preparation.
 Your mental training should include learning about the trail and services.
 Preparing your mind for high altitudes, varying climates, and limited facilities.

+We, Himalayan Spirit Adventure, are the best local trekking agency for the Manaslu Circuit trek.
 We provide exceptional service and support to trekkers.
 From the moment you land at Kathmandu Airport, our team will be at your service.

 You do not have to haggle with taxis or stress over permits and logistics for the trek.
 Himalayan Spirit Adventure's team will handle everything.